Skip to content

 gamma

-Change in delta per unit change in forward
+Change in delta per unit relative change in forward

 vega pydantic-field